|

 2.3 Text Formatting

 So you've set up your basic page structure as shown in the previous lesson.
 How do you code the content?
-Easy.
-You just type whatever you want to put in there, then code it up!
+Easy!
+You just type whatever you want to put in your text editor, then code it up!
 Let's have a look at some different things below.
 It would be good to have your text editor open, then you can play with all these examples, save the file, and see what they look like in your browser and learn as you go along!
 Font Size There are various ways to code for font - or text - size.
 Let's first look at headings.
 In HTML there are six of these, the tags being as follows:

 So now you've seen how simple it is to code different sizes of heading.
 You simply type